Ceicom/magento-add-attribute-to-attribute-set/README.md

-# magento-add-attribute-to-attribute-set
+# Add attribute to attribute set
-Simple script to add an attribute to all atribute sets
+Simple script to add a catalog attribute to all attribute sets

+- Insert the attribute code
+- Optionally you can set a name to the group